Sanrio Puroland Guide. The Ultimate Guide to Sanrio Puroland in 2026.

 What to Wear to Sanrio Puroland

-I’m a mum of two in my 40s, so I can’t even begin to do justice to the incredible outfits that many of the native women, and younger women were wearing when we went to Sanrio Puroland.
+People often ask me what to wear to Sanrio Puroland.
+I’m a mum in my 40s, so I don’t do this topic justice.
+But many of the local women, and younger women, dress up when they visit Sanrio Puroland.
 Think heels, chiffon skirts and shirts, lots of layers and pastels – watching what other people wear is a Hello Kitty dreamland in its own right.

 TOP TIP: As soon as you enter Sanrio Puroland, if you turn right, you will enter the parks huge gift shop.
 Head here at the beginning of the day if you want to buy a head band, t-shirt, or other adorable accessories to wear during your Sanrio day.